-Veterans Affairs Officials Looking for WWII Veteran’s Family after His Purple Heart Is Found
+Veterans Affairs Officials Looking for WWII Veteran’s Family After His Purple Heart Is Found

 MAHONING TOWNSHIP, Pa. -- Officials are looking for family members of a World War II veteran who died in 1945.

-A Purple Heart belonging to a navy seaman was discovered a few weeks ago in a storage unit near Elysburg.
+A Purple Heart belonging to a Navy seaman was discovered a few weeks ago in a storage unit near Elysburg.

-Dale Breech takes us to the storage unit where he made an unbelievable discovery.
+Dale Breech took us to the storage unit where he made an unbelievable discovery.

 “It was down here towards the end.
 I think it was 64,” said Breech.

 Breech is hired occasionally by the facility's owner to clean out units that are no longer being rented.

-It just so happened that a few weeks ago, he stumbled upon a military medal in unit 64.
+A few weeks ago, he stumbled upon a military medal in unit 64.

-“My dad was in the service too and I was in the service and I recognized it right away,” said Breech.
+“My dad was in the service, too, and I was in the service and I recognized it right away,” said Breech.

-Not just any medal; a Purple Heart, with the name of Seaman First Class Albert Helt with the U.S. Naval Reserves.
+It was not just any medal; It was a Purple Heart with the name of Seaman First Class Albert Helt with the U.S. Naval Reserves.

-“This thing just laid on the floor there and there was dirt and garbage all over the place, you know?” said Breech.
+“This thing just laid on the floor there and there was dirt and garbage all over the place," said Breech.

 Breech brought the Purple Heart to the Montour County Veterans Affairs office in the hopes of getting it back to Helt's relatives.